 Your business plan is an extremely effective tool when it comes to convincing potential collaborators.
 Suppliers and financial partners (lenders and investors) will also ask for a business plan to assess your project's viability.

-Having a business plan will allow you to have an convincing document on hand, ready to be sent to banks or private investors.
+Having a business plan will allow you to have a convincing document on hand, ready to be sent to banks or private investors.

-The business plan will need to attract them to the business opportunity you're presenting.
+You need a business plan to attract them to the business opportunity you're presenting.

 Banks will evaluate your business opportunity by looking at different aspects such as payment fees and foreign currency transactions they can earn.
 They will also assess how much capital you will need at the start and how much funding you will put towards the project to estimate how much you will be able to borrow.

-If you're getting a loan from your bank, it will be important to underline the stability and viability of your project.
-You will highlight the chances of success, along with how much capital debt you will have, and show you will generate enough cashflow to keep the business afloat.
+If you're getting a loan from your bank, it will be important to underline the stability and viability of your project and that's why you need a business plan.
+You will highlight the chances of success, along with how much capital debt you will have, and show you will generate enough cash flow to keep the business afloat.

 When you're looking to send it to an equity investor, the business plan must highlight the potential return on investment.
-Investors needs to be convinced that the project will be profitable enough to compensate the risk they're taking, and make sure you will reach the plan's objectives.
+Investors need to be convinced that the project will be profitable enough to compensate for the risk they're taking, and make sure you will reach the plan's objectives.

-Convincing all of them means getting them to read your document, however they don't have time to spare so being clear and concise is an imperative.
+Convincing all of them means getting them to read your document, however, they don't have time to spare, that's why you need a business plan to help you be clear and concise.

 Besides engaging content, your business plan should have a nice format that catches the eye.
 Clear and constructed presentations also mean having a good executive summary.